-- ☐ The 2018 Act added partial exemptions to HMDA.
+The 2018 Act added partial exemptions to HMDA.
 As discussed in Section 4.3, certain financial institutions are eligible for these partial exemptions from some of the HMDA Rule's data collection and reporting requirements.
 Among other things, in order to be eligible for a partial exemption, a financial institution must be either an insured depository institution as defined in Section 3 of the Federal Deposit Insurance Act or an insured credit union as defined in Section 101 of the Federal Credit Union Act.
-As discussed in Section 4.3, an insured depository institution with a less than satisfactory Community Reinvestment Act examination history is not eligible for a partial exemption. - A financial institution that was subject to HMDA's closed-end requirements as of January 1, 2020, but is no longer subject to HMDA's closed-end requirements as of July 1, 2020, because it originated fewer than 100 closed-end mortgage loans during 2018 or 2019, may stop collecting, recording, and reporting HMDA data as of July 1, 2020.
-Such an institution may report voluntarily HMDA data on closed-end mortgage loans from 2020 as long as the institution reports data for the full calendar year 2020.
+As discussed in Section 4.3, an insured depository institution with a less than satisfactory Community Reinvestment Act examination history is not eligible for a partial exemption.

-covered open-end lines of credit in each of the two preceding calendar years, and it meets other applicable coverage requirements.
+at least 200 covered open-end lines of credit in each of the two preceding calendar years, and it meets other applicable coverage requirements.3

-For depository financial institution coverage, the HMDA Rule maintains Regulation C's asset-size threshold, location test, federally related test, and loan activity test.
+For depository financial institution coverage, the HMDA Rule maintains Regulation C's assetsize threshold, location test, federally related test, and loan activity test.
 For nondepository financial institutions, the HMDA Rule retains the location test.